 This die-cast metal block connects the stainless steel output shaft that moves the toothbrush head to the motor/solenoid of your Sonicare.
 It can fracture and break causing the motor to disconnect from the output shaft.
 Remember that when a replacement part is stated as being (for example) for the HX9340 it should fit all HX9300 models such as the HX9330, HX9360, etc. Some replacement shafts might come with new seals included.

-Replacement shafts are available on eBay from the following suppliers:
+New replacement shafts are available on eBay from the following suppliers:

-Motor / Solenoid
+Motor / Electromagnet / Solenoid

 PCB (Printed Circuit Board)